emmabry/lexbrief/project-notes/project_plan.md

 ## EUR-Lex API Integration

+Two main ways this will be utilised:
-* User can select/search for a document to summarise & ask questions about within the app
+1. Rather than manually uploading a pdf, the user can also select/search for a policy to summarise & ask questions about within the app
-* Can be used to provide extra information about the document the user has uploaded/searched for, such as:
+2. Can be used to provide extra information about the document the user has uploaded/searched for, such as:
 	* Author (Council, Commission)
 	* Date of adoption
 	* Relationships (linked amendments, repeals, related directives)
 	* Keywords, summaries, multi-lingual versions.

--
+**Options:**

+- **api.epdb.eu/eurlex/**: Data only up to 2013 - too outdated.

+- **EUR-Lex offical webservice**: Requires manual approval by administrator - waiting for approval.

+- **pypi.org/project/eurlex-parser/**: Python package to download & parse any EUR-Lex document.

 # 6 Week Timeline

 ## Week 1 (21 - 27 July)